 MOD MEX/163/10

-5.317 Additional allocation: in Region 2 (except Brazil and the United States), the band 806-890 MHz is also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+5.317 Additional allocation: in Region 2 (except Brazil, the United States and Mexico), the band 806-890 MHz is also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
 The use of this service is intended for operation within national boundaries.
+(WRC-15)

 Reasons: In Mexico, the band 806-890 MHz is attributed to the mobile and aeronautical mobile services, and removal of Mexico from this footnote is therefore requested.